 Historical events are fundamental determinants of economic performance.
 However, until recently, research in quantitative economic history has mainly focused on today’s high- and middle-income economies.
 This lack of research is particularly evident for the African continent.
 However, some aspects of Africa’s long-term development can be reconstructed using new proxy indicators.
 Although these might capture dimensions of social and economic change with a certain degree of measurement error, they are crucial to understand the economic history of the continent.
 In our paper we construct a panel dataset of numeracy that includes several African countries from the beginning of the 18th century until the end of the colonial period (1970) in 10-year intervals.

-New publication on visual representations in economics education
+New publication on visual representations in business education

 An article by Malte Ring and Taiga Brahm has been published in RISTAL: